Preparing For a C-Section

 I know I am way ahead of myself and I should save concerns like this for when I am actually pregnant again.
 So maybe you can table this topic for now and answer it for me in the fall, after you have successfully lived through the experience .
 And by then hopefully I can tell you that I am successfully pregnant.

 So.
-Obviously, I did end up putting this question on hold until after the baby was born.
+Obviously, I did end up putting this question on hold until after the baby (my second) was born.
 And although I’m *technically* on maternity leave right now, with the Smackdown Throne of Bossiness currently occupied by a slew of capable guest authors, I decided to dust this one off now (six days postpartum, ahem) while the experience is fresh and you’re most guaranteed total honesty.
 The way we mothers forget some of the more brutal parts of our birthing experiences must be an essential bit of evolution, because how else can I explain those first few shellshocked hours post-surgery, when all I could do was lie in bed wondering what in HOLY HELL just happened to me?
 Was that really the same thing as three years ago?
 Whoa.

 First, though — and I’m sure you’re well aware of this — a c-section, while major abdominal surgery that results in a nice-sized incision, is a very different recovery experience than an emergency laparotomy.
 A c-section results in a baby, and your brain and your hormones kick into high gear and take over and are well aware that it’s in your (and your baby’s) best interests to heal as quickly as possible.
 You get the same post-birth blissful high as a vaginal birth, your breasts get to work nourishing your baby and feeding you endorphins and stimulating uterine contractions and really, it’s kind of amazing to physically feel your body spring into action and heal itself, while mentally shielding you from paying too much attention to your pain and shock.